 Identifying key players in a project is one of the crucial components to consider as you create an implementation plan.
 While you might not define who will carry out each specific task, you should have a general overview of each team member’s roles.

 How will you know whether your implementation plan is successful if you don’t know how to measure success?

 Thus determine quantitative or qualitative data you’ll use to measure results.
 You also will need to outline how you’ll collect these metrics.

-Since even best-laid plans can go askew, you have to make a plan for contingencies.
+Since even best-laid plans can go askew, you have to account for potential risks and make a plan for contingencies.
 Consider factors you can’t control that can affect the timeline or success of the project and create strategies that can help you navigate these factors.
 With contingency plans, you’ll find your footing despite challenges that might arise.